Sandra García: Career

 In her hometown, prior to joining Estudiantes Huelva, she was the only female footballer on the team.
 Throughout her career, she was the tallest player in the Primera División and so earned the nickname 'Larga'.
 García played over 200 games for Sporting de Huelva in her career and won the 2015 Copa de la Reina de Fútbol with the club.
 In November 2016, her departure from Sporting de Huelva was announced; the club stated that her contract would come to an end in June 2017 but was terminated early.
-The departure was due to personal reasons.
+The departure was for personal reasons.
 After fifteen years of playing in the top tier, she signed a contract with Sporting Plaza de Argel in Alicante, who were playing in the second tier, the Segunda División.
 Next season, however, she rejoined Sporting de Huelva.
 The following season García retired from football due to injuries.
 She had required an operation on her Achilles tendon during that same season.
 Sporting de Huelva paid tribute to her on 21 December 2019; she received an ovation from the fans, coaching staff and teammates and was handed a commemorative number 4 replica shirt by the club in a ceremony prior to a football match.